 Back pain can sneak up on you when you least expect it.
 One minute you're sitting comfortably in front of the TV, and the next you try to stand up, and -- ouch! -- a sharp pain radiates through your lower back.

-What’s causing it?
 Could you have a slipped or herniated disk?
-Chances are you might.
+You might.

 But if a disk between two vertebrae starts slipping out of place, it can irritate the surrounding nerves and cause extreme pain.
 The condition is called a slipped, ruptured, or herniated disk.